nus-mtp/1516/index.md

 #### How do I register for CS3283/4?

-Please register at this [CS3283/4 registration website](http://mysurvey.nus.edu.sg/EFM/se/543BE5C214A8AD66)
+Registration is done outside of MPE/CORS, using this [CS3283/4 registration website](http://mysurvey.nus.edu.sg/EFM/se/543BE5C214A8AD66).

+Please make sure that you have no timetable clash for Thursday 4-6pm, which is the lecture slot for CS3283/4 before you register.

 #### How do we form team?